rifatrzn/ai_rag_usecase/rag_genai/readme.md

-# Nvidia NIM Demo with LangChain and Gradio
+# Nvidia NIM Demo with LangChain and Gradio in Jupyter Lab

 ## Overview